CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 ### Functional
 #### What is recursion?
-?
 Recursion in computer science is a method of solving a problem where the solution depends on solutions to smaller instances of the same problem (as opposed to iteration).
-The process in which a function calls itself directly or indirectly is called recursion and the corresponding function is called as recursive function.?
+The process in which a function calls itself directly or indirectly is called recursion and the corresponding function is called as recursive function.
 A method or function that calls itself until some exit condition is reached.

+Recursion simply means “self reference”.
+When something refers to itself or describes itself, it is called recursive.
+In programming, recursive function is a function that calls itself.

+In computer programming, the term recursive describes a function or method that repeatedly calculates a smaller part of itself to arrive at the final result.
+It is similar to iteration, but instead of repeating a set of operations, a recursive function accomplishes repetition by referring to itself in its own definition.
+Using recursive logic can have some downfalls, including the creation of an endless loop in programming.
+For this reason, ensuring there is an escape condition (like a do until) in the programming helps reduce, if not eliminate, the chance of an endless loop from occurring.

 #### Write a recursive function which calculates the Fibonacci numbers!
 **In Python:**